 The applicant intends to construct a detached accessory dwelling unit (ADU) on each lot.
 Per state law, ADUs are not subject to discretionary review by a city and only require ministerial review.
 The ADUs are shown on the site plan for informational purposes only and will be reviewed separately as part of the city's building plan review process before the issuance of a building permit.
 The ADUs are 1,176 square feet and are located to the rear of the property.
-The third car garage shown on the site plan for each lot is also intended for the ADU.
+The third car garage shown on the site plan for the ADU.